 If left untreated, these diseases can lead to liver failure, raising questions like can you survive a punctured liver or manage partial removal.

-What Is the Treatment for Liver Failure?
+What is the Treatment for Liver Failure?

 Treatment depends on the severity: